Skip to content

 Choose Basic if:

-• You want to test transcript quality first
+• you want to validate transcript quality before paying

-• You mostly want searchable notes and AI summaries
+• you mainly want searchable notes and AI summaries

 Choose Pro if: